de-py/Terraform-Ansible-Demo/readme.md

 * HashiCorp Vault

-## Manual Steps
-07/26/2020 - This section will be updated when more ansible work is complete.

-1. Ans.sh should copied to /home/ans.sh.
-Move this to home directory and run it.
-2. Create Administrator password in gcp.
-Could be scripted but gets error in terraform.
-3. RDP into and run winans.ps1 on Windows Server for DC.
-4. Update IPs and password in hosts.yml
-5. Run ```ansible-playbook dc.yml``` (Can start to add user creation in AD)

 ## Pre-Deployment Steps
 This section is to keep track of where data must be updated before running terraform apply or ansible-playbook.
-In the future this will be scripted as much as possible.
-1. ./ans/Hosts.yml, update external IPs and username (if using local ansible controller)
+These steps will need to be automated in a way that meets the project guidelines.

+1. Up Inventory from Terraform Output
 2. In directory ./elastic/kibana.yml, update kibana with local IP of elastic server for ```elasticsearch.hosts: ["http://<changeme>:9200"]```
 3. In firewall.tf, update source_range on kibana-port to be the NAT address.
 Temporary until vpn is stood up.
 Temporary lab either way.

 ## Todo
-- Create kibana.yml with server.host update
+[] Create kibana.yml with server.host update
-- Configure authentication on kibana/elastic
+[] Configure authentication on kibana/elastic
+[] Create script to automate terraform output to ansible inventory [] Make ELK config files into templates and pull IPs into variables that can be updated with a script easily